The WebAIM Million - 2021

 In February of 2019, 2020, and 2021 WebAIM conducted an accessibility evaluation of the home pages for the top 1,000,000 web sites.
 The evaluation was conducted using the WAVE stand-alone API (with additional tools to collect site technology and sector parameters).
 The results provide an overview of and insight into the current state of web accessibility for individuals with disabilities and trends over time.

+The most recent WebAIM Analysis report is now available.
 Results below are the most recent available—currently from February 2021—with comparisons to, and trends from, earlier analyses.

 The million home page list was derived from various sources, primarily the Majestic Millions list.
 Due to different methods of determining "top" sites, this list was supplemented with additional top pages from the Open PageRank Initiative and Alexa Top Sites.
 Sites without home pages, pages that returned errors (404, etc.), or pages with fewer than 10 HTML elements were not included.